Close

 9

-contain a name different than the name that the RT has registered with the CRTO (i.e., the public has to be able to find the RT on the public Register of Members on the CRTO website)
+contain a name different than the name that the RT has registered with the CRTO (i.e., the public must be able to find the RT on the public Register of Members on the CRTO website)

 The RHPA grants regulatory Collegesthe authority to develop a regulation governing advertising.
 RTs in Ontario must adhere to all the advertising parameters set out in the CRTO Advertising Regulation.
 In addition, the performance requirements for RTsregarding advertising and marketing are articulated in the CRTO Standards of Practice (Standard 1 – Business Practice).